 Facebook is growing bigger.
-As you read this, Facebook just touched the 2 billion mark and is continuing to grow.
+As you read see these Facebook Ad examples, Facebook just touched the 2 billion mark and is continuing to grow.
 Before you know it, the social platform will be a juggernaut that’ll be ard for businesses to resist.

-Facebook is also consolidating its assets, introducing a ton of new features such as Value-added Audiences (in addition to the already existing Lookalike audiences, custom audiences, and retargeting audiences that you could build) aimed to make advertising easier.
+Facebook (apart from the dreaded name change) is also consolidating its assets, introducing a ton of new features such as Value-added Audiences (in addition to the already existing Lookalike audiences, custom audiences, and retargeting audiences that you could build) aimed to make advertising easier.

 Unless your objective is business branding, reach, engagement, and video views, the best kind of ads that perform are direct lead generation focused ads such as “lead ads” and ads that try to generate leads with free giveaways, invites, eBooks, tip sheets, cheat sheets, and free webinars.